Al-Sayyid, Israel: Infrastructure and public services

 Since 2004, when the village was recognized, there was a significant infrastructure improvement.
 Several new school buildings were erected.
 Today there are three elementary schools and two high schools in al-Sayyid.
 The nearest university is Ben-Gurion University of the Negev in Beersheba.

-Village residents receive medical service from medical clinic Leumit, there are additional medical clinics and perinatal (baby) care centers Tipat Halav in a nearby township Hura.
+Village residents receive medical service from medical clinic Leumit, there are additional medical clinics and Tipat Halav perinatal baby care centers in the nearby township of Hura.

 Sign language

-The phenomenon of an Al-Sayyid Bedouin Sign Language was first revealed in 1990 by anthropologist Shifra Kisch, and it became well known in 2005 when an international team of researchers from different universities, including University of Haifa, headed by Wendy Sandler started to study this unique sign language.
+The phenomenon of an Al-Sayyid Bedouin Sign Language was first revealed in 1990 by anthropologist Shifra Kisch, and it became well known in 2005 when an international team of researchers from different universities, including the University of Haifa, headed by Wendy Sandler, started to study this unique sign language.

-A journalist for The New York Times, Margalit Fox, wrote a book about it, called Talking Hands: What Sign Language Reveals About the Mind, published in 2007.
+Margalit Fox, a journalist for The New York Times, wrote a book about it, called Talking Hands: What Sign Language Reveals About the Mind, published in 2007.